A healthy and active starter is the heart of a good sourdough loaf.

 Starting a sourdough starter (at 100% hydration).

-*Luckily there are plenty of sourdough discard starter recipes such as my Sourdough Starter Chocolate Cake or crumpets, pancakes, crackers…
+There are plenty of sourdough discard starter recipes such as my Sourdough Starter Chocolate Cake or crumpets, pancakes, crackers…

 Maintaining your starter

-First up, if you’ve baked a loaf of bread and you don’t plan to bake again straight away, just pop your starter in the fridge.
+First up, if you’ve baked a loaf of bread and you don’t plan to bake again straight away, just pop your leftover starter in the fridge.
 The whole thing, in a sealed jar.
 It can actually last for a couple of weeks in the fridge without having to do anything.
 But if you’re planning to bake again, here’s what’s next.